Jasiekg95/devops_jg/README.md

 Hello World!

 To be, or not to be?
+William S.

 Goodbye World!